Hand Washing and Food Handling

 - other exposed body parts that can’t be covered by a dry, durable, tight fitting bandage

-Students who have been diagnosed by a health practitioner with an illness due to 1 of the following diseases, or who have been identified as the suspected source of an outbreak from the following diseases, are required to report to the PIC:
+Students who have been diagnosed by a health practitioner with an illness due to one of the following diseases, or who have been identified as the suspected source of an outbreak from the following diseases, are required to report to the PIC:

 - hepatitis A infection